ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Analysis of Lipschitz Continuous Condition

 \item \textbf{Downsampling Matrix}: The downsampling matrix used here performs random row selection from a full-size identity matrix, forming a binary selection operator.
 As a linear projection, it introduces no nonlinearity, thereby trivially satisfying the Lipschitz continuity condition.

-\item \textbf{Hadamard Product}: Since the element-wise (Hadamard) product is applied with a constant matrix determined by radar system parameters, the operation is strictly linear and equivalent to a diagonal linear operator.
-As such, the operator admits constant first-order and second-order derivatives, thereby satisfying the Lipschitz continuity condition for the Hessian. \end{itemize}
+\item \textbf{Hadamard Product}: Since the element-wise (Hadamard) product involves a constant matrix determined by radar system parameters, it forms a diagonal linear operator with constant second-order derivatives, thus satisfying the Lipschitz continuity condition for the Hessian. \end{itemize}

 Therefore, there exists a Lipschitz constant \(L > 0\) such that for any \(\boldsymbol{X}\) and \(\boldsymbol{X}^{(k-1)}\),

 Since the Hessian of $\boldsymbol{S}(\boldsymbol{X})$ is Lipschitz continuous, its variation is bounded within a local neighborhood.
 When $\boldsymbol{X}$ is sufficiently close to $\boldsymbol{X^{(k-1)}}$, we have